Moduli of Gorenstein Q-homology projective planes: Explicit equations

-To see that these parametrisations give the same family of Enriques surfaces (without having to determine them explicitly, in fact), we switch to an auxiliary fibration as follows.
-Consider the divisor $D=d_0+a_1$ of Kodaira type $I_2$ on $Y$ where $d_0$ denotes the component of the original $I_2^*$ fiber met doubly by the bisection $a_1$.
-Since $d_2.D=1$, $D$ is a half-pencil and $d_2$ a bisection for the elliptic fibration induced by $|2D|$.
+To see that these parametrizations give the same family of Enriques surfaces (without having to determine them explicitly, in fact), we switch to an auxiliary fibration as follows.
+Consider the divisor $D=d_0+B'$ of Kodaira type $I_2$ on $Y$ where $d_0$ denotes the component of the original $I_2^*$ fiber met doubly by the bisection $B'$ (compare Figure \ref{fig:D6+3A1}).
+Since $\sigma(d_2).D=1$, $D$ is a half-pencil and $\sigma(d_2)$ a bisection for the elliptic fibration induced by $|2D|$.
 Naturally this has $D$ as a multiple singular fiber and the other singular fibers containing what's orthogonal to $D$:

-where the last two summands stem from the original root type (or equivalently from the two $I_2$ fibers -- the component not met by $a_1$).
+where the last two summands stem from the original root type (or equivalently from the two $I_2$ fibers -- the components not met by $B'$).
 By criterion \ref{crit}, $\Jac(Y)$ is an extremal rational elliptic surface, so we can use \cite{MP} to work out that it can only be $X_{222}$ again.
 In particular, there is a fiber of type $I_2^*$ comprising $D_4$, two $A_1$'s and a connecting $(-2)$-curve.
-Recall that the bisection $d_2$ meets the fiber in simple components; by inspection, these have to be $d_1, d_3$, since $d_2$ is perpendicular to all other $(-2)$-curves in \eqref{eq:D4+3A1}.
-The next figure sketches the resulting configuration of smooth rational curves (up to exchanging $d_5, d_6$).
+Recall that the bisection $\sigma(d_2)$ meets the fiber in simple components; by inspection, these have to be $\sigma(d_1), \sigma(d_3)$, since $\sigma(d_2)$ is perpendicular to all other $(-2)$-curves in \eqref{eq:D4+3A1}.
+The next figure sketches the resulting configuration of smooth rational curves (up to exchanging $\sigma(d_5), \sigma(d_6)$).

-On the K3 cover $X$, the bisection $d_2$ splits into disjoint sections $O,P$.
+On the K3 cover $X$, the bisection $\sigma(d_2)$ splits into disjoint sections $O,P$.
 Since there are correction terms twice $3/2$ from the two $I_2^*$ fibers and $1$ from the ramified $I_4$ fiber, we infer that $P$ has height zero.
 That is, $P$ is two-torsion, so up to exchanging the two $I_2$ fibers, $x(P')$ is as in Table \ref{T2}.

-\begin{Remark} We point out that the $(-2)$-curves in Figure \ref{fig:D6+3A1} also support the root types $E_7+2A_1$ and $A_7+2A_1$: for $E_7$, starting from $d_6$, go up including both branches with $A_1$ and $d_1$ and end at $d_2$ to find $E_7$; for $A_7$ exchange the $(-2)$-curve $d_5$ with $d_3$ in the above tree.
-The two perpendicular $A_1$'s are always located at the far right vertices of the graph.
-This is a rather special situation: the root type $D_6+3A_1$ is not nodally primitive on any Enriques surface, but automatically comes with the overlattice $E_7+2A_1$ supported on $(-2)$-curves (as reflected in Table \ref{T2}). \end{Remark}
+\begin{Remark} We point out that the $(-2)$-curves in Figure \ref{fig:D6+3A1} also support the root types $E_7+2A_1$ and $A_7+2A_1$.
+This is a rather special situation: the root type $D_6+3A_1$ automatically comes with the overlattice $E_7+2A_1$ (and with $A_7+2A_1$) supported on $(-2)$-curves.
+This is reflected in Table \ref{T2} by listing for $R$ the same equations as for $E_7+2A_1$. \end{Remark}